Move ChatGPT Conversations Into Notion

 Organizing ChatGPT imports in Notion

-A Notion database is the most scalable way to organize multiple ChatGPT conversation imports:
+A Notion database is the most scalable way to organize multiple ChatGPT conversation imports.
+Each imported conversation becomes a page in the database, and database properties let you filter and sort across your entire collection:

 Frequently asked questions